gamemanual0/gm0/source/docs/appendix/glossary.rst

         However, teams can buy individual parts and assemble them together into a mechanism that has more than one degree of freedom.
-This doesn’t apply to drivetrain kits or Actobotics’ :term:`lead screw <Lead Screw>` kit.
+This doesn’t apply to drivetrain kits.

     Compliant Wheel
         The compliant wheel, sold by Andymark, is a flexible rubber wheel that is primarily used for intakes.

-        .. warning:: It is not designed for use in a drivetrain.
+        .. warning:: These are not designed for use in a drivetrain.

         The available bore options are 1/2” and 3/8” hex :term:`bores
         <Bore>`, as well as 8mm round with a TETRIX hole pattern (4